-Low-power LoRaWAN-enabled asset location trackerDesigned by Tlera Corp, Ships from United States of America
+Low-power LoRaWAN-enabled asset location trackerDesigned by Tlera Corp in United States of America

 New Crickets are here!

 Now supporting LoRa radio, FSK radio, and LoRaWAN!

 This is a small (23 mm x 46 mm), light (6.0 g) pcb with a Murata CMWX1ZZABZ-078 (STM32L082 + SX1276) LoRaWAN-enabled host MCU coupled with a U-BLOX CAM M8Q concurrent GNSS module.
 There is a BMA280 accelerometer for wake/sleep motion detection and a BME280 pressure/temperature/humidity sensor to monitor environmental conditions.
 There is an 8 MByte MX25R6435FZAI SPI NOR flash memory for data logging.

 The Cortex M0+ processor runs at 4, 16, or 32 MHz with 192 kB of flash memory and 20 kB of SRAM.
 The system core and Arduino wrapper are written from scratch to be complete, robust, and power and memory efficient.
 The GNSS and LoRaWAN APIs makes using the LoRa radio modem and CAM M8Q GNSS engine simple and easy.